ccrisc/ccrisc/README.md

 ## Hi there ! 👋
-I am a self-taught and pssionate developer looking out to learn and improve my skills!

-- 🔭 I’m currently working on BigData analytics and web interfaces.
+I am a self-taught and pssionate developer looking out to learn and improve my skills.
+I’m currently working on BigData analytics and web interfaces.

 <!--
 **ccrisc/ccrisc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.